 martin joined Watsi on February 15th, 2017.
-One year ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Zawadi, a toddler from Tanzania, to fund leg surgery so she can walk and play.
+One year ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Sok Kieng, a 21-year-old man from Cambodia, to fund foot surgery.

 martin has funded healthcare for 34 patients in 10 countries.